All Episodes

 I don't care what kind of aviation you're talking about.

-Even if you go to little Cessna 150, that's still that's quite costly compared to driving in a car.
+Even if you go to a little Cessna 150, that's still, that's quite costly compared to driving in a car.

-You may not know a single person that flies a corporate jet, but if they are operating in a business environment and it's a business that you happen to patron, the Walmart people flying around a corporate jets.
+You may not know a single person that flies a corporate jet, but if they are operating in a business environment and it's a business that you happen to patron, the Walmart people fly it around in corporate jets.

 They have one of the most smoothly run business models in the country.